 So I set myself a goal for 2019 — a lofty one for me.
 I set an income goal, a goal for publishing, and a number of hits I want on my blog.
 None of them are easy, and they are all more than I have ever done before in a year.

 Heck, you can’t go forward if all you ever do is expect the same from yourself, right?

-So, with my destination in plain sight, knowing exactly where I am going, I plotted my route and packed my proverbial cooler full of Red Bull and beef jerky.
+So, with my destination in plain sight, knowing exactly where I was going, I plotted my route and packed my proverbial cooler full of Red Bull and beef jerky.
 Onward!

 Break It Into Chunks, Then Nibbles